liger1978/vagrant-pulp/README.md

 A Vagrant environment for [Pulp](http://http://www.pulpproject.org/)

 ## Usage
+Install
-Ensure you have a working
+[Vagrant](https://www.vagrantup.com/downloads.html) and ensure you have a working
 [Vagrant provider](https://docs.vagrantup.com/v2/getting-started/providers.html)
-such as [VirtualBox](https://www.virtualbox.org/) and install [Vagrant](https://www.vagrantup.com/downloads.html).
+such as [VirtualBox](https://www.virtualbox.org/).
 Then run the following
 commands:

 ````bash